oracle/terraform-provider-oci/website/docs/r/redis_redis_cluster.html.markdown

 Example terraform configs related to the resource : https://github.com/oracle/terraform-provider-oci/tree/master/examples/redis

 Creates a new Oracle Cloud Infrastructure Cache cluster.
 A cluster is a memory-based storage solution.
+You can optionally initialize the cluster data by restoring from an Oracle Cloud Infrastructure Cache Backup (backupId) or by importing from Object Storage RDB file(s) (importFromObjectStorageDetails).
 For more information, see [OCI Cache](https://docs.cloud.oracle.com/iaas/Content/ocicache/home.htm).

 ## Example Usage